Does Yoga Burn Calories? 6 Poses + 3 Best Styles of Yoga to Lose Weight

 5.Chair Pose (Utkatasana)

-As one of the most powerful standing yoga poses, high lunge (sometimes called crescent lunge) opens the heart, stretches the hips, and strengthens the entire lower body.
+As one of the most powerful standing yoga poses, the high lunge (sometimes called crescent lunge) opens the heart, stretches the hips, and strengthens the entire lower body.

 To burn more calories, you can pulse the back knee up and down as if doing a reverse squat.
 You can also deepen the lunge and hold longer for more muscle engagement and hip opening.